The University of Lincoln and the University of Lincoln Students’ Union are committed to promoting Fairtrade products to students and staff.

 – Setting up a Fairtrade Steering Group.

-Fairtrade products are made available through the University’s catering outlets, the University Shop, Hospitality and vending machines.
+Fairtrade products are made available through the University’s catering outlets, Hospitality and vending machines.
 In addition, the University of Lincoln branded clothing on sale in the University Shop is made from Fairtrade cotton.

 There is an ongoing programme of events to promote the sale of Fairtrade products at the University.
 The University participates in the annual Fairtrade Fortnight and has held a variety of promotional events.
 Click the document below find out about past activities held for Fairtrade Fortnight at the University.